reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

     ![Lab overview.](./media/lab04-task02-securitytesting.png)

-9. Review the contents of the Alerts, Devices, Users, Investigations, Evidence, Response, and Graph tabs. **Hint:** Some tabs might be hidden due to the size of your display.
+1. Review the contents of the Alerts, Devices, Users, Investigations, Evidence, Response, and Graph tabs. **Hint:** Some tabs might be hidden due to the size of your display.
 Select the ellipsis tab (...) to make them appear.

 >**Warning:** The simulations and tutorials here are an excellent source of learning through practice.
 Simulations and tutorials are being added and edited regularly in the portal.
-However, some of these simulations & tutorials may interfere with the performance of the labs designed for this training course.
+However, some of these simulations and tutorials may interfere with the performance of the labs designed for this training course.
 Only perform the simulations and tutorials recommended in the instructions provided for this lab when using the course provided Azure tenant.
 You may perform the other simulations and tutorials *after* this training course is complete with this tenant.

 ### Task 3: Persistence Attack with Registry Key Add

 >**Note:** Perform this task in your LAB-VM.

-1. In the search of the task bar, enter *Command*.
-Command Prompt will be displayed in the search results.
+1. In the search of the taskbar, enter *Command*.
+A Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
-Select **Yes** in the User Account Control window that appears to allow the app to run.
+Select **Yes** in the User Account Control window that allows the app to run.

 1. In the Command Prompt, create a Temp folder in the root directory.
 Remember to press Enter after the last row: